holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/02_the_art_of_abstraction/lesson_plan.md

 - Reflect
     - What did we talk about last class?
     - What is the difference between magic and technology?
+    - Share quote:
+        - "Any sufficiently advanced technology is indistinguishable from magic."
     - How do we hide the way something works and make it seem like magic?
     - When is this good and when is this bad?
     - What is abstraction?